trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > Be aware that every worker connection (in the sleeping state) needs 256 bytes of memory, so you can increase it easily.

-The number of connections is especially limited by the maximum number of open files (`RLIMIT_NOFILE`) on your system.
+The number of connections is especially limited by the maximum number of open files (`RLIMIT_NOFILE`) on your system (you can read about file descriptors and file handlers on [this](https://stackoverflow.com/questions/2423628/whats-the-difference-between-a-file-descriptor-and-file-pointer) great explanation).
 The reason is that the operating system needs memory to manage each open file, and memory is a limited resource.
 This limitation only affects the limits for the current process.
 The limits of the current process are bequeathed to children processes too, but each process has a separate count.

 To change the limit of the maximum file descriptors (that can be opened by a single worker process) you can also edit the `worker_rlimit_nofile` directive.
 With this, NGINX provides very powerful dynamic configuration capabilities with no service restarts.